Police: Woman arrested after stealing car with kids inside, trying to cross border into Mexico

 LO: 57°

-SAN DIEGO (KGTV) -- A woman was arrested Monday afternoon after police say she stole a vehicle with two children inside.
+SAN DIEGO (KGTV) -- A woman was arrested Monday afternoon after police say she stole a vehicle with two children inside in the San Diego area.

-Police say a father left his 3-year-old son and 8-year-old daughter in his car with the engine and air conditioner running around noon on the 200 block of Euclid Avenue.
+Police say a father left his 3-year-old son and 8-year-old daughter in his car with the engine and air conditioner running around noon.

 After he went into a business, a witness reported seeing a woman get into the car and drive away with the children inside.